MaoZiming/papers/1-basic-os/03-paging.md

     - HW doesn’t do much on a miss, just raise an exception and OS TLB miss handler do the rest
       - A typical TLB might have 32, 64, or 128 entries and be what is called fully associative.
 Basically, this just means that any given translation can be anywhere in the TLB, and that the hardware will **search the entire TLB in parallel** to find the desired translation.
 A TLB entry might look like this:
     - VPN | PFN | other | bits
-    - To reduce this overhead, some systems add hardware support to enable sharing of the TLB across context switches.
+    - To reduce this overhead, **some systems add hardware support to enable sharing of the TLB across context switches**.
 In particular, some hardware systems provide an address space identifier (ASID) field in the TLB.
 You can think of the ASID as a process identifier (PID), but usually it has fewer bits (e.g., 8 bits for the ASID versus 32 bits for a PID)

 ### NRU (Clock Algorithm)